Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: Chern characters, -orientations, and Umkehr maps

-be the twist of $R$-theory determined by the vertical tangent bundle $V$.
+be the twist of $R$-theory that it determines.
 The structure of an $R$-orientation of $V$, i.e. a Thom class in $R$-theory for the Thom spectrum $E^{V}$, is equivalent to the datum of the homotopy class of a nullhomotopy of the map $\tau_{E}$. \begin{defn} We call $\tau_{E}$ {\it the orientation twist of} $E$, since it is the obstruction to the $R$-orientability of the vertical tangent bundle $V$. \end{defn}

 Associated to the sphere bundle $\pi \colon E \to X$ is a Pontrjagin-Thom collapse map $\pi^{!}: \Sigma^{\infty} X_{+} \to E^{-V}$.
 Applying $R$-cohomology, we get a twisted umkehr map $\pi_!: R^*(E^{-V}) \to R^{*}(X)$.
 Since the Thom spectrum associated to the twist $-\tau_{E}$ is the $R$-module spectrum $R \sma E^{-V}$, we may rewrite the twisted umkehr map as